EgillAntonsson/Jenkinsfile_Philips_Hue_Light_Notifier/README.md

 (NOTE: If you don't mind writing your IP address and username directly into the [Jenkinsfile](Jenkinsfile), you can skip 3. and remove the Credentials code and replace the $IP and $USER in the httpRequest url parameter in the [Jenkinsfile.](Jenkinsfile)

 Commit and push the changes to your VCS and build the Jenkins job for the code repo, and enjoy the light show!

+#!
+License

+This is the [license](LICENSE) for this code repo.

+"Hue Personal Wireless Lighting" is a trademark owned by Koninklijke Philips Electronics N.V., see www.meethue.com for more information.
+I am in no way affiliated with the Philips organization.